FiV0/hooray/README.md

 ```

 The goal of the library initially was to test different join algorithms.
-As an example let us compare the runtime of the triangle query (counting
+As an example let us compare the runtime of the triangle query (enumerating
 the triangles in a graph) for two different connection types.
 The
 connection type determines the backing storage and the algorithm that will
 be used.